theartcher/theartcher/README.md

 ### S3 - SpottedCharts

-Semester 3 was my first real experience with Docker, writing actual documentation and CI/CD via GitHub Actions.
-The application involved reading some user data from Spotify, authenticated through an OAuth system.
+Semester 3 was my first real experience with Docker, writing proper documentation and CI/CD via GitHub Actions.
+The application involved reading user statistics from Spotify via their API, authenticated through an OAuth (Auth0) system.
 The user could request their latest artists, songs, and genres.
-These were then stored and this allowed the user to plot changes over time using our app.
+These were then stored in the database as a snapshot, which then allowed the user to plot ranking changes over time using our application.

 \> [Repository](https://github.com/S3-Software-IP/monorepo)